blocklet/aigne-code-reviewer/README.md

 ## Install instructions

-`ai-pr-reviewer` runs as a GitHub Action.
-Add the below file to your repository at `.github/workflows/ai-pr-reviewer.yml`
+`aigne-code-reviewer` runs as a GitHub Action.
+Add the below file to your repository at `.github/workflows/aigne-code-reviewer.yml`

 ```yaml
 name: Code Review